The short answer

 - In high-traffic rooms.
 The basement post they never see won't work.
 Living room and bedroom posts will.

 - Multiple locations.
-1-2 scratchers per cat in different rooms, minimum.
+1 to 2 scratchers per cat in different rooms, minimum.

 Make the furniture less appealing (temporarily)